tembo-io/tembo-images/tembo-pg-slim/README.md

 # Postgres Docker Base Image

-Contains a Dockerfile with Postgres 15.3, no extensions and no additional tools.
+Contains a Dockerfile that builds PostgreSQL from source with no extensions and no additional tools.

 ## Versioning